Liquid Biopsy Project

 Specifically, a liquid biopsy test based on a blood test will be designed, allowing early detection of second tumors.
 A sample of survivors will be taken to provide clinical and epidemiological data on the real cumulative risk of second malignancies in the long term.
 Once the possible second malignancies have been characterized by genomic analysis, an appropriate tool will be designed considering the whole spectrum of tumors.

-The project is promoted by the Fundació La Nineta dels Ulls and led by researchers from the Hereditary Cancer Research Group of the Germans Trias y Pujol Research Institute and the pediatric oncologist Dr. Genoveva Correa.
-Also, there are collaborations with clinical researchers with experience in the clinical management of retinoblastoma patients in different hospitals in Spain and Latin America.
+The project is promoted by the Fundació La Nineta dels Ulls and led by Eduard Serra and Bernat Gel, researchers from the Hereditary Cancer Research Group of the Germans Trias y Pujol Research Institute.
+Clinical researchers with experience in the clinical management of retinoblastoma patients in different hospitals in Spain and Latin America also participate.

 Collaborating: